 Claim processor job in Grandville, MI

 The Claims Specialist is responsible for handling damage claims and property loss claims, to help resolve them efficiently and fairly.
-Successful Candidates need to have prior automotive insurance claims experience or experience working with insurance in a body shop or similar vehicle repair facility.
+Successful Candidates must prior experience with automotive insurance claims or experience working with insurance in a body shop or similar vehicle repair facility to be considered for this position.

 Job Type: Full Time On-Site or Hybrid at our office in Grandville, MI - This is not a fully remote position.